deeppavlov/DeepPavlov/docs/features/models/squad.rst

 Models
 ------

-There are two models for this task in DeepPavlov: BERT-based and R-Net.
-Both models predict answer start and end position in a given context.
+SQuAD model in DeepPavlov is based on BERT.
+The model predicts answer start and end position in a given context.
 Their performance is compared in :ref:`pretrained models <pretrained_models>` section of this documentation.